 Communication Response Time

 Please note that our office abides by the local time zone.
-Our practice is an outpatient facility with standard business hours and we are not available at all times.
+Our practice is an outpatient facility with standard business hours, and we are not available at all times.
 If this ever does not feel like enough support, please inform your therapist, and they can discuss additional resources or transfer your case to a therapist or clinic with 24-hour availability.
 We will return phone calls and email within one business day.
 We do not return any form of communication on weekends or holidays.
 If you are having a mental health emergency and need immediate assistance, please follow the instructions below.

 In Case of an Emergency